Kepler-90

-Kepler-90, also designated 2MASS J18574403+4918185, is a F-type star located about 855 pc from Earth in the constellation of Draco.
+Kepler-90, also designated 2MASS J18574403+4918185, is an F-type star located about 855 pc from Earth in the constellation of Draco.
 It is notable for being the only confirmed planetary system with the same number of observed planets as the Solar System.

 Nomenclature and history

 Prior to Kepler observation, Kepler-90 had the 2MASS catalogue number 2MASS J18574403+4918185.
 It has the designation of KIC 11442793 in the Kepler Input Catalog, and was given the Kepler object of interest number of KOI-351 when it was found to have a transiting planet candidate.

 The star's planetary system was discovered by NASA's Kepler Mission, a mission tasked with discovering planets in transit around their stars.
 The transit method that Kepler uses involves detecting dips in brightness in stars.
 These dips in brightness can be interpreted as planets whose orbits move in front of their stars from the perspective of Earth.
 The name Kepler-90 derives directly from the fact that the star is the catalogued 90th star discovered by Kepler to have confirmed planets.

 The whole star and planet system is designated by just "Kepler-90", without a postfix, with Kepler-90A specifically referring only to the star, if needed for clarity.
 The first planet discovered is Kepler-90b, with subsequently discovered planets given subsequent lowercase letters in order of discovery, up to Kepler-90i, for the last planet found to date.
 (Note: Designations with postfix letters b, c, d, e, f, g, h, and i follow the order of discovery; postfix letter A (Kepler-90A) is used for the host star (or often no suffix at all, Kepler-90, which also refers to the entire system of star and planets as a whole).
 The letter b specifies the first planet discovered orbiting a given star, followed by the other lowercase letters of the alphabet.
 In the case of the Kepler-90 star system, there have been eight planets discovered orbiting the star Kepler-90A, so far, so letters up to i are used to distinguish them, with Kepler-90i being the last planet discovered thus far.)